 - Stock Valuation reflects live inventory value

-- COGS is posted at customer invoice confirmation
+- COGS posted at customer invoice confirmation

 - Adjustments and manufacturing post entries automatically